-The Committee prepared a specific report on the financial statements for the first half-year which, on its recommendation, were approved by the Board of Directors in July 2013.
+The Committee prepared a specific report on the financial statements for the first half-year which, on its recommendation, were approved by the Board of Directors in July 2014.

-5.- Report on the activities of the Business Principles Supervisory Committee (Ethics Channel)
+7.- Report on the activities of the Business Principles Supervisory Committee (Ethics Channel)

-The Committee examined the activities of the Business Principles Supervisory Committee (Ethics Channel), and approved its report for 2013 with no noteworthy incidences emerging.
+The Committee examined the activities of the Business Principles Supervisory Committee (Ethics Channel), and approved its report for 2014.
+The Committee has been informed in a timely fashion and in detail regarding the incidents arising in relation to the "Ethics Channel" that have been adequately resolved.

-6.- Activities after year-end
+8.-Activities after year-end

-In the opening months of 2014, the Committee continued with its usual activities, in particular assisting the Board of Directors in preparing the financial statements.
-As in the previous financial year, at its meeting of 17 February 2014 the Audit and Compliance Committee issued a prior favourable report on the 2013 financial statements which will be submitted to the 2014 General Meeting for adoption.
+In the opening months of 2015, the Committee continued with its usual activities, in particular assisting the Board of Directors in preparing the financial statements.
+As in the previous financial year, at a meeting on 23 February 2015 the Audit and Compliance Committee issued a prior favourable report on the 2014 financial statements which will be submitted to the 2015 General Meeting for adoption.

-This report was drawn up and approved by the Audit and Compliance Committee at the meeting held on 17 February 2014, and was approved by the Board of Directors at a meeting on the same day.
+This report was drawn up and approved by the Audit and Compliance Committee at the meeting held on 23 February 2015, and was approved by the Board of Directors at a meeting on the same day.